-Lawyers may also be examined under the Penal Code for involvement in money laundering activities.
-A prison term from one to 15 years may be imposed.
-Also, an offender may be subject to the following additional penalties:
+Lawyers may also be examined under Article 251 of the Penal Code, like other offenders, for involvement in money laundering activities.
+A prison term of one to 15 years may be imposed.
+In addition, an offender may be subject to the following penalties:

 Confiscation of all or part of her property;

-A fine equal to three times the amount of money or the value of property used for the commission of a crime; or
+A fine equal to three times the amount of money or the value of property used in the commission of the crime; or

-Being banned from holding certain posts, professional practice or doing certain jobs for one to five years.
+Prohibition from holding certain posts, or engaging in certain professional practice areas or jobs for one to five years.

 HAVE LAWYERS IN YOUR JURISDICTION BEEN IMPLICATED IN MONEY LAUNDERING, INCLUDING ANY TYPE OF COMPLAINT, ARREST OR PROSECUTION?

 There are no reports of a lawyer in Vietnam being involved in any cases/lawsuits/prosecutions in connection with money laundering.

 HAS THE FINANCIAL ACTION TASK FORCE (FATF) CONDUCTED A MUTUAL EVALUATION OF THIS COUNTRY, AND, IF SO, WHAT WERE THE FINDINGS CONCERNING LAWYERS’ COMPLIANCE WITH THE FATF 40+9 RECOMMENDATIONS?

 Vietnam is not a member of FATF.
 However, Vietnam became the 33rd member of the Asia Pacific Group on Money Laundering (APG) in May 2007 .
 The APG conducted the second round of a mutual evaluation of Vietnam in November 2008.
 The first mutual evaluation report was made on July 8, 2009 (“2009 Report”).

 According to Recommendations 24 and 25 of the 2009 Report, Vietnam has not yet implemented AML/CFT (Combating the Financing of Terrorism) requirements, nor issued guidelines for Designated Non-Financial Businesses and Professions (“DNFBPs”) (including lawyers) to comply with Decree 74.
 Vietnam lacks an effective regulatory and supervisory framework to monitor and ensure that DNFBPs comply with their AML obligations.
 Particularly, the Bar Association of Vietnam indicated that no guidelines for lawyers have been issued in relation to Decree 74.
 The Bar Association of Vietnam highlighted difficulties in the application of requirements to report suspicious transaction in the context of client confidentiality.